sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 - Curly braces
 - Semicolons

-This is a relevant improvement, since it makes the code clearer and easier to read; we rely on the indentation to provide structure to our declarations.
-However, this is optional, thus we can or cannot omit both components, and the result will be exactly the same:
+This is a relevant improvement since it makes the code clearer and easier to read; we rely on the indentation to provide structure to our declarations.
+However, this is optional; thus we can or cannot omit both components, and the result will be the same:

 ##### **Code**
 ```Scala